 As you might expect, most people purchase auto insurance simply to comply with these laws, sticking with the bare minimum coverage limits mandated by their state.
-Table 1 provides a list of the current liability policy limits required by each state.
+Table 1 on the following page provides a list of the current liability policy limits required by each state.